CloudBytes-Academy/CloudBytes.dev/content/articles/99999982-run-selenium-in-aws-lambda.md

 CMD [ "app.handler" ]
 ```

-### Script to install browser
+### Script to install browser: src/install-browser.sh
-We will use a simple shell script to install two compatible chromium & chromium webdrivers
+Create a file at `src/install-browser.sh`.
+We will use a simple shell script to install the latest Chrome and Chrome webdriver.

 ```bash
 #!/usr/bin/bash